VIDAL-Antoine/GPS-IATIC5/README.md

 # Mini-GPS

-Projet individuel réalisé en IATIC5.
+Individual project carried out in IATIC5 (during my engineering degree).

-À partir d'une carte de la France, l'objectif est de construire un GPS : à partir d'une position initiale, l'utilisateur souhaite se rendre à une ville.
-Toutefois, le principe consiste à choisir le trajet qui convient le mieux à l'utilisateur : ici cela sera le plus court chemin.
-Une autre option a été considérée : le nombre de villes parcourues.
+Based on a map of France, the aim is to build a GPS: from an initial position, the user wants to get to a town.
+However, the principle is to choose the route that best suits the user: in this case, the shortest path.
+Another option was considered: the number of cities covered.

-La France sera représenté ici sous forme de graphe / tableau contenu dans un fichier csv qui représentera la matrice d'adjacence (préalablement remplie).
-L'entièreté de la France ne sera pas représenté pour des contraintes de stockage, nous nous limiterons donc à quelques dizaines de villes.
+France will be represented here as a graph/table contained in a csv file representing the adjacency matrix (filled in beforehand).
+The whole of France will not be represented for storage reasons, so we'll limit ourselves to a few dozen towns.

-L'algorithme appliqué pour trouver le plus court chemin sera l'algorithme de Dijkstra.
+The algorithm applied to find the shortest path will be Dijkstra's algorithm.

-À chaque ville atteinte (dans notre graphe un sommet), il sera possible de choisir la prochaine destination.
-Si celle-ci ne correspond pas à celle indiquée par le GPS, le GPS devra recalculer le plus court chemin.
+At each city reached (in our graph, a vertex), it will be possible to choose the next destination.
+If this does not correspond to the one indicated by the GPS, the GPS will have to recalculate the shortest path.

-## Informations d'utilisation
+## User information

-L'application utilise des fichiers externes, principalement une image et des fichiers csv.
-Les noms de ces fichiers ne peuvent pas être changés.
+The application uses external files, mainly an image and csv files.
+The names of these files cannot be changed.

-### Pré-requis
+### Requirements

-L'application a été testée sur Windows 10 et Linux (Ubuntu 22.04).
+The application has been tested on Windows 10 and Linux (Ubuntu 22.04).
-L'application fonctionnnant sous Python 3, il est nécessaire de l'avoir installé pour que celle-ci se lance.
+As the application runs under Python 3, it is necessary to have it installed for it to launch.

-Liste des librairies Python à installer pour utiliser l'application (avec la commande permettant l'installation):
+#### Dependencies

 - tkinter : `pip3 install tk`
 - pandas : `pip3 install pandas`
 - Networkx : `pip3 install networkx`
-- Matplotlib : `pip3 install matplotlib`
+- Matplotlib: `pip3 install matplotlib`
 - Pillow : `pip3 install Pillow`

-## Démarrage
+## Startup

-Pour démarrer l'application, il suffit simplement de se rendre dans le dossier `src` puis de lancer la commande `python main.py` ou `pythonw main.py` (pour Windows).
+To start the application, simply go to the `src` folder and run `python main.py` or `pythonw main.py` (for Windows).

-## Outils utilisés lors de la conception de l'application
+## Tools used to design the application
-- Visual Studio Code et VIM pour l'édition de texte
+- Visual Studio Code and VIM for text editing
-- Microsoft Office Excel pour l'édition des fichiers csv
+- Microsoft Office Excel for editing csv files
-- Git et Github pour le versioning et l'hébergement des fichiers
+- Git and Github for file versioning and hosting
-- Paint pour l'édition des images permettant d'élaborer la carte de la France utilisée par l'application
+- Paint for editing images used to create the map of France used by the application
-- Overleaf (et donc LaTeX) pour la rédaction des documents (rapport et soutenance)
+- LaTeX (Overleaf) for writing documents (report and presentation).

-## Auteurs
+## Authors

 - VIDAL Antoine
-- MANOUSSAKIS George en tant que tuteur
+- MANOUSSAKIS George as tutor
-- PILARD Laurence en tant que référent
+- PILARD Laurence as referent